-The Peoria Holocaust Memorial – a collection of 11 million buttons, 6 million for the Jewish victims of the Holocaust and 5 million for other enemies of the Nazi state – is one of the most unique remembrances of and lessons on this tragic, horrific and cruelest extermination of human life.
+The Peoria Holocaust Memorial – a collection of 11 million buttons, 6 million for the Jewish victims of the Holocaust and 5 million for other enemies of the Nazi state – is one of the most unique remembrances of this tragic, horrific and cruelest extermination of human life.

 When a group of people in central Illinois united to create the Memorial in 2001, after much discussion they chose the button as the visual image to represent each of the 11 million people lost.
 Buttons were donated from across the country and around the world to make this dream a reality.

 In 2003 the Memorial was dedicated at the Shoppes at Grand Prairie.

 Now the Peoria Holocaust Memorial Needs Your Help

 We’re Raising Funds to Refurbish and Move the Memorial to its new home at the Peoria Riverfront Museum